ThoughtWorksInc/CD4ML-Scenarios/instructions/2-SetupJenkins.md

 ![JenkinsHomePage](./images/JenkinsHomePage.png)

 Select "Manage Jenkins" on the left.
 Then, select "Manage Plugins".
 On the Plugin Manager page, select the "Available" Tab.
-Using the search filter on the top right, search "Blue Ocean" and for "Poll SCM plugin".
+Using the search filter on the top right, search "Blue Ocean" and for "Poll SCM".
 Install both of these plugins.

 ![BlueOcean](./images/BlueOcean.png)